Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 Also, DWD has FAQs about the hearing procedures here.
 These FAQs answer common employee questions about what happens before, during, and after a hearing.
 You should review DWD’s information for a complete description of the hearing process.
 I’ll offer some additional information as follows.

 2. Administrative Law Judge.
-The hearing is conducted by an administrative law judge, also called an “ALJ.”
-The ALJ makes a digital/audio recording of the hearing, and this recording is kept as the formal record of proceedings.
+The hearing is conducted by an administrative law judge, also called an “ALJ” or “Tribunal.”
+The ALJ makes a digital/audio recording of the hearing, and this recording is kept in the formal record of proceedings.
 The ALJ conducts the hearing, and directs the order of how things will proceed.

 The ALJ’s main functions are: (1) to control and direct how the hearing will proceed; (2) to accept into evidence documents that you or the employer bring; (3) to ask questions of the parties and their witnesses; and (4) to make legal decisions.